 REAL CASES SOLVED

-These are a few of the hundreds of actual cases sent to NFS by the detectives that were involved
+These are a few of the thousands of actual cases sent to NFS by the detectives that were involved

 Pakistan – Karachi P.D. – Murder – CVSA Analyst (name withheld) reports that an individual was arrested on suspicion of the murder of a young woman.
 The suspect denied being involved in the murder and agreed to take a CVSA exam.
 Following the exam the suspect was confronted with the results that showed deception.
 After further questioning, the suspect confessed and then admitted to committing over 100 murders.
 Most of those murders were collaborated by police records.